Luismi (footballer, born 1992): Valladolid

 After turning down an offer to play for the reserves in Segunda División, Luismi signed a two-year contract at Real Valladolid on 29 June 2016.
 On 29 December, having been rarely used, he was loaned to Gimnàstic de Tarragona also of the second tier.
 He scored in his second appearance for the latter on 14 January 2017, opening a 1–1 draw at UCAM Murcia CF.

 Luismi returned to the Estadio José Zorrilla ahead of 2017–18, being a regular starter in an eventual top-flight promotion.
 On 15 January 2020, however, after failing to feature in any league matches over two seasons (due to injury), he was loaned to Real Oviedo of division two until June.

-Elche and Oviedo
+Elche

 On 25 September 2020, Luismi agreed to a two-year contract with Elche CF, recently promoted to the top tier.
+He only started twice in his only season, as the club narrowly avoided relegation.

+Oviedo

-On 16 August of the following year, he returned to Oviedo as a free agent on a two-year deal.
+On 16 August 2021, Luismi returned to Oviedo as a free agent on a two-year deal.
+An habitual starter, he featured sparingly in the 2023–24 campaign while dealing with several injury problems.